 ICNJ Can Help You With Special Event Insurance

-At ICNJ, we can answer your questions about wedding insurance from our Hackensack, NJ office.
+At ICNJ, we can answer your questions about wedding insurance from our Maywood, NJ office.
 As independent agents for clients all over New Jersey, we will take the time to understand your wedding plans and shop the market for the best coverage at the right price.